Splynta/cover/README.md

 ```

 ## Issues
-- May need to perform ionic resources --icon to get the icons right, or it won't build properly.
+- May need to perform ionic resources or it won't build properly.

 ## Todo
 - Create factory for contact information